T. Robert "Bob" Burke

 Jaime Sepulveda, MD, MPH, MSc, DrSc

-Executive Director, Global Health Sciences
+Executive Director, Institute for Global Health Sciences

 Haile T. Debas Distinguished Professor

-Dr. Jaime Sepulveda is the Executive Director of UCSF Global Health Sciences, and Professor of Epidemiology, at the University of California, San Francisco.
+Dr. Jaime Sepulveda is the Executive Director of UCSF Institute for Global Health Sciences, and Professor of Epidemiology, at the University of California, San Francisco.
 From 2007 to 2011, Dr. Sepulveda was a member of the Foundation Leadership Team at the Bill & Melinda Gates Foundation.
 He served at the foundation in various roles: as Director of Integrated Health Solutions, Director of Special Initiatives and Senior Fellow in the Global Health Program.
 Sepulveda worked for more than 20 years in a variety of senior health posts in the Mexican government.
 After graduating from Harvard University where he obtained his Doctorate, he became Mexico’s Director-General of Epidemiology.
 At age 36, he was appointed Vice-Minister of Health.
 From 2003 to 2006, he served as Director of the National Institutes of Health of Mexico.
 He was for almost a decade Director-General of Mexico’s National Institute of Public Health and Dean of the National School of Public Health.

 David (Dave) Smith